caltechlibrary/dataset-instruction/01-basic-dataset.md

 'eq' indicates we want our field to be equal to the given value.
-Other options are listed [here](https://caltechlibrary.github.io/dataset/docs/dataset/keys.html) The '.' notation indicates what field from the json file we want to look at.
+Other options are listed [here](https://caltechlibrary.github.io/dataset/docs/dataset/keys.html) The '.' notation indicates what field from the JSON file we want to look at.

 # Combining with APIs